abtris/www.prskavec.net/content/courses/how-to-make-oncall/_index.md

 [^ybyr]: “You build it, you run it” is a software development principle that emphasizes the responsibility of the development team in designing, building, and maintaining the systems they create.

 [^gm]: Gamedays - So, what exactly is a GameDay?
 A GameDay is a period of time (usually 1—4 hours) set aside for a team to run one or more experiments on a system, process or service, observe the impact, then discuss the outcomes.

+[^response]: PagerDuty Incident Response process.
+It is a cut-down version of our internal documentation used at PagerDuty for any major incidents and to prepare new employees for on-call responsibilities - https://response.pagerduty.com/